siulzeni/sh_price_analysis_extension/README.md

 - You will see three new buttons, one being "Load unpacked extension...".
 Click that button.
 - Search and select the folder where you unpacked the extension, load it, and you're all set.

-## Built with
+## Stack
 - JavaScript
 - HTML
-- XML
 - CSS
-- Chrome.tabs API
+- Chrome APIs
+(Popup has been removed.
+No longer incorporates HTML or CSS for now)

 ## Permissions
 Chrome Permissions: